BinduBhatt/PowerBI-Report---Sales-Overview/README.md

 ***Transformation:***

 **Categories:** Promoted headers.

 **Geography:** Promoted headers and added an index as GeoKey, as requested by the client in the BRD.

 **Product:** Promoted headers and removed duplicates, ensuring no duplicates in the dimension table.

 **Sales Rep:** Promoted headers and replaced 'ID' in the SalesRepID column by removing the prefix 'ID', aligning it with the Sales table where the ID is without the prefix.

 **Subcategory:** Promoted headers and replaced 'ID' in CategoryKey, aligning it with the CategoryKey column in the Categories table.

 **Sales:**
-Performed column profiling.
+* Performed column profiling.
-Removed unnecessary columns, such as Source.Name.
+* Removed unnecessary columns, such as Source.Name.
-Split the Location column into Country and Town.
+* Split the Location column into Country and Town.
-Merged Sales with Geography based on 'Country' and 'Town' to derive GeoKey.
+* Merged Sales with Geography based on 'Country' and 'Town' to derive GeoKey.
-Removed Country and Town columns, as GeoKey now identifies these.
+* Removed Country and Town columns, as GeoKey now identifies these.

-Updated step descriptions for all applied steps to enhance clarity and understanding.
+**Updated step descriptions** in 'Applied Steps' section to enhance clarity and understanding.

 ***Data Modelling:***